browserengineering/book/book/accessibility.md

         self.dark_mode = not self.dark_mode
 ```

-To make the browser chrome dark, we just need to flip all the colors in
+Now we just need to flip all the colors in `raster_chrome` when
-`raster_chrome`.
-First set some variables to capture it, and set the canvas
+`dark_mode` is set.
+Let's store the foreground and background color in
-default to `background_color`:
+variables we can reuse:

 ``` {.python}
 class Browser: